mahmoud/sedimental/entries/simple_statistics_for_systems.md

 approaches remain our go-tos, both of which are much simpler than one might presume.

-The first approach, bucketed counting, establishes ranges of interest, called buckets, based on statistics gathered from a particular reservoir.
+The first approach, histogram counters, establishes ranges of interest, called bins or buckets, based on statistics gathered from a particular reservoir.
 While reservoir counting is data agnostic, looking only at a random value to decide where to put the data, bucketed counting looks at the value, finds the bucket whose range includes that value, and increments the bucket's associated counter.
 The value itself is not stored.
 The code is simple, and the memory consumption is even lower, but the key advantage is the execution speed.
 Bucketed counting is so low overhead that it allows statistics collection to permeate much deeper into our code than other algorithms would allow.

-The second, more advanced approach, is a classic, P2 quantile estimation.
-Sometimes we look at a distribution and decide we need more resolution for certain percentiles.
-P2 lets us specify the percentiles ahead of time, and it updates those values on every single observation.
-Conceived in the electronics industry of the 80s, P2 is a pragmatic online percentile algorithm designed for very simple devices.
-The memory consumption is very low, but due to the math involved, more computation is involved as compared to reservoir sampling and bucketed counting.
+The second approach, Piecewise Parabolic Quantile Estimation (P2 for short), is an engineering classic.
+A product of the 1980s electronics industry, P2 is a pragmatic online algorithm originally designed for simple devices.
+When we look at a reservoir's distribution and decide we need more resolution for certain quantiles, P2 lets us specify the quantiles ahead of time, and maintains those values on every single observation.
+The memory consumption is very low, but due to the math involved, P2 uses more CPU than reservoir sampling and bucketed counting.
 Furthermore, we've never seen anyone attempt combination of P2 estimators, but we assume it's nontrivial.
-Still, for our use cases, P2 answers real questions and we can empirically vouch for P2's continued accuracy into the software domain.
+The good news is that for most distributions we see, our P2 estimators are an order of magnitude more accurate than reservoir sampling.

 These approaches both take something learned from the reservoir sample and apply it toward doing less.
-Buckets provide answers in terms of a preconfigured histogram, P2 provides answers at specific quantile points of interest.
+Histograms provide answers in terms of a preconfigured value ranges, P2 provides answers at preconfigured quantile points of interest.
 Lesson #3 is to choose your statistics to match the questions you need to answer.
 If you don't know what those questions are, stick to general tools like reservoir sampling.

 # Next steps

+Not to detract from the above, but the main course is done, and half of the article remains as dessert.
+Have your fill, but keep in mind that the content above fulfills 95% of the needs of an enterprise SOA environment like PayPal.

 Statistics is a huge field, and engineering offers a huge range of applications.
-There are a lot of places to go from here, and we wanted to offer some running starts for the areas we feel are natural extensions to the fundamentals above.
+There are a lot of ways to combine the two, and we wanted to offer some running starts for the areas we feel are natural extensions to the fundamentals above.

 ## Instrumentation

 We focused a lot on statistical fundamentals, but how do we generate relevant datasets in the first place?
 Our answer is through structured instrumentation of our components.
-With the right hooks in place the data will be there when we need it, whether we're dropping everything to debug an issue or when we have a spare cycle to improve performance.
+With the right hooks in place, the data will be there when we need it, whether we're staying late to debug an issue or when we have a spare cycle to improve performance.

+Much of PayPal's Python services' robustness can be credited to a reliable remote logging infrastructure, similar to, but more powerful than, rsyslog.
+Still, for local development and utmost reliability, every process maintains internal metrics, leveraging two open-source projects, fast approaching major release:

+* faststat - Optimized statistical accumulators
+* lithoxyl - Next-generation logging and application instrumentation

 One of the many advantages to investing in instrumentation early is that you get a sense for the performance overhead of data collection.
 Reliability and features far outweigh performance in the enterprise space.
-Many critical services I've worked on could be multiple times faster without instrumentation, but removing this aspect would render them unmaintainable.
+Many critical services I've worked on could be multiple times faster without instrumentation, but removing this aspect would render them unmaintainable, which brings me to my next point.

 Good work takes cycles.
 An airplane could carry more passengers without all those heavy dials and displays up front.
-For most services, it's not hard to imagine logging and metrics collection is second only to the features themselves.
-Going further, being forced to choose does not bode well for the reliability record of the application and/or organization.
+It's not hard to imagine why logging and metrics is, for most services, second only to the features themselves.
+Always communicate that having to choose between features and instrumentation does not bode well for the reliability record of the application or organization.

-Much of PayPal's Python services' robustness can be credited to a reliable remote logging infrastructure, combined with a robust, unobtrusive instrumentation framework.

 ## More advanced statistics

 We focused here on descriptive, non-parametric statistics, most of which was numeric.
-Statistics is a very large field, with very specific terminology.
-Knowing the right vocabulary means the difference between the right answer and no answer.
-Here are the areas to expand into:
+Statistics is overflowing with very specific terminology.
+Having the vocabulary means the difference between the right answer and no answer.
+Here are some terms to search and areas to expand into:

-**Non-parametric statistics** gave us quantiles, but also offers so much more.
+**Non-parametric statistics** gave us quantiles, but offers so much more.
 Generally, *non-parametric* describes any statistical construct that does not make assumptions about probability distribution, e.g. normal or binomial.
 This means it offers the most broadly-applicable tools in the descriptive toolbox.
 This includes everything from the familiar histogram to the sleeker kernel density estimation.
-There's also a wide variety of nonparametric statistical tests aimed at quantitatively discovering your data's distribution and opening up the wide world of parametric methods.
+There's also a wide variety of nonparametric tests aimed at quantitatively discovering your data's distribution and expanding into the wide world of parametric methods.

 **Parametric statistics** contrast with non-parametric statistics in that the data is presumed to follow a given probability distribution.
-If you've established a model using inferential statistics, and that model can be put in terms of standard distributions, you've given yourself a powerful set of abstractions with which to reason about your system.
-We could do a whole article on the probability distributions we expect from different parts of our Python backend services (hint: expect a lot of [fish][poissond] and [telephones][erlangd]).
-Teasing apart the curves inherent in your system is quite a feat, but don't drift too far from the real data, and as with any extensive modeling exercise heed the cautionary song of the black swan.
+If you've established or assumed that your data can be modeled as one of the many standard distributions, you've given yourself a powerful set of abstractions with which to reason about your system.
+We could do a whole article on the probability distributions we expect from different parts of our Python backend services (hint: expect a lot of [fish][poissond] and [phones][erlangd]).
+Teasing apart the curves inherent in your system is quite a feat, but we never drift too far from the real observations.
+As with any extensive modeling exercise, heed the cautionary song of the black swan.

 **Inferential statistics** contrast with descriptive statistics in that the goal is to develop models and predict future